m-mf/m-mf/doc/index.rst

 @mo                  your current momentum (kata users only)
 @esteem              your esteem (requires GMCP)
 @essence             your Demigod/Ascendant essence (requires GMCP)
+@empathy			 your current empathy level (healing users only, requires GMCP)
 @commaessence        same as above, but adds commas to make it visually easier
 @shortessence        essence in short form, with one decimal spot (ie, 1.1m)
 @shortessence2       essence in short form, with two decimal spots (ie, 1.19m)